How to Render Lamb Fat at Home

 Looking to buy lamb or goat online?
 Shepherd Song Farm: Grass to table.
 We raise lambs & goats traditionally, humanely and sustainably.
 100% Grass Fed, Pasture Raised, Never Confined, no Hormones, Grains or Animal Byproducts.
 Born, raised and processed in the U.S.A.
 Good for you and good for the environment.

-Wet Rendering in a Crockpot or Slow Cooker
+Rendering Tallow in a Crockpot or Slow Cooker with Water

 Rendering animal fat in a slow cooker is very useful if you want to render fat while you’re away or doing things around the house, be warned though, slow cookers have a way of putting cooking scents in the air.
 Chef’s girlfriend makes him use his slow cooker outside with an outdoor outlet.
 Rendering outside makes it so the house is scent-free, and as bonus, the fat always comes out perfectly.